Impulse Turbine Design

 Hydro energy depends upon local conditions but you need to have some flowing water for it to work.
 It isn’t necessary to have very much, or much pressure, and it doesn’t have to be very close to the hydraulic turbine as pipework and penstocks can divert it.

-Small hydro projects can generally be categorised as either “run-of-river” or “water storage” (reservoir) schemes.
+Small scale hydro power projects can generally be categorised as either “run-of-river” or “water storage” (reservoir) schemes.
 Unlike water storage schemes which use dams or reservoirs to store the waters potential energy, run-of-river schemes use the water that is instantly available within the natural flow of the river.

 The use of hydraulic turbines for the generation of power has a very strong historical tradition and one in which the moving water turns a wheel or a runner like a propeller to generate rotating shaft power.
 As water and is not compressible, the runner converts the moving energy of water into mechanical power by turning an output shaft to produce electricity.